 While the search for a suitable property went on, the College was delighted to accept the generous offer of space at the Margaret Beaufort Institute of Theology on Grange Road.
 It was here that in 2009 we welcomed our first Diploma students.
 The teaching space was cramped, but it seemed that everyone who visited us remarked on the blessings that they found in the building.
 In that year, too, we appointed our first Principal, Dr Michael Berdine (Muhammad As’ad), a former academic at the University of Arizona with a lifetime of experience in university administration.
 With his scholarly and human gifts, our Principal played an essential role in nurturing the College in its earliest years.

 In 2011 the College acquired the freehold of its current ‘campus’ at 11-14 St Paul’s Road, for which it paid the sum of £3.1 million.
 This magnificent former vicarage with its associated row of almshouses was designed in 1847 by Sir George Gilbert Scott.
 Scott (1811-1878) was one of the greatest Victorian architects, responsible for Gothic masterpieces such as the Albert Memorial and Glasgow Cathedral.
 Following our extensive refurbishments, the main building now includes a library, lecture rooms, kitchen and refectory, a dedicated women’s area, prayer room and ablutions facilities, as well as rooms for office staff and research fellows.
-The former almshouses offer further studies for academic staff, a study for the Imam of the Cambridge Mosque Dr Sejad Mekic, and an Arabic library.
+The former almshouses offer further studies for academic staff and an Arabic library.